GXboy12345/autosort-scripts/README.md

 1. **Organize Desktop** - Sort files from your Desktop folder
 2. **Select custom folder** - Choose any folder to organize using a folder selection dialog
 3. **Exit** - Quit the script

+### Folder Selection
+When you choose "Select custom folder", a native macOS folder picker dialog will open, allowing you to:
+- Navigate to any directory on your system
+- Select the folder you want to organize
+- The script will create an `Autosort` folder within your selected directory

 ### macOS Double-Click
 Double-click the `run-autosort.command` file to execute the script.